A close look at Volvo’s hugely important new SUV

 Like the S90, V90, and V90 Cross Country, the XC90 is built on Volvo’s new Scalable Product Architecture (SPA) platform.
 The XC90 was Volvo’s first vehicle produced on the SPA platform, and it shares the drivetrains that would later become available on those other models.
 While 5-passenger seating is the standard option, many XC90 trim levels have 7-passenger seating, making it one of only a handful of SUVs currently on the market with 3rd-row seating.

-When compared to the first-generation XC90, the completely redesigned new Volvo XC90 is longer, wider, and lower.
+When compared to the first generation XC90 SUV, the completely redesigned new Volvo XC90 is longer, wider, and lower.
 It also has the potential to be heavier than its predecessor, though this is mostly due to a hybrid drivetrain being available (non-hybrid models are roughly the same weight as the first-generation).
 Available engines have also be reduced to only 4-cylinder setups, reflecting Volvo’s move to high-output turbo and/or supercharged 4-cylinder engines across their entire lineup.

 2015+ Volvo XC90 Trim Levels